Green Cove Springs Homes for Sale

 Schools

-Green Cove Springs is served by the Clay County School District, which ranks among Florida's stronger districts and is a major reason families choose the area, with communities here marketing their A-rated school zoning.
+Green Cove Springs is served by the Clay County School District, which ranks among Florida's stronger districts and is a major reason buyers choose the area, with communities here marketing their A-rated school zoning.
 Homes feed campuses including Spring Park and Charles E. Bennett elementary schools and the area's junior high and high schools, with assignments varying by community and address.

 The growth is reshaping the school picture: the Clay County facilities plan includes a new high school for the Saratoga Springs Agrihood, planned to open around 2030-31 with 2,500 students, which will add capacity as the area fills in.
 Because zoning shifts with new construction and capacity changes, confirming the current assigned schools for a specific home is essential.
 The strength of the Clay schools underpins demand and resale value across Green Cove Springs.